Skip to content

 For a while, every time their posts popped up on my social feeds or a new email campaign hit my inbox, something tightened inside me.
 Quiet frustration.
 As this continued I began asking myself “why does this still bother me?”

 That version of myself was a problem: distracted, reactive, and wasting energy on something that was only dragging me down.
 It took too long for me to see that the past pain was overshadowing the present moment and opportunities.
 Worse, by continually replaying that moment in my head, joy was harder to find in the work I did day-to-day.
-I eventually moved past it, but it took more than a year.
-I wish I had discovered the secret of the happiest animal back then, but I’m grateful I know it now.
+I eventually moved past it, but it took more than a year!
+If only I had discovered the secret of the happiest animal back then, but I’m grateful I know it now.

 Be a goldfish.
 Let it go.
 Reset.
 Move forward.